Keyboard Offsite Rig for stage and studio sessions

 Minitaur output has its separate FOH send, giving the sound engineer better control to balance bass pedals and main keyboards.

-Need to add the Hammond and a monophonic analog synthesizer for leads and effects?
+Need to add a monophonic analog synthesizer for leads and effects?
 That's the purpose of the Minimoog Rack:

 Components: